pipin68k/pipin68k.github.io/about.md

 ---
-layout: page
+layout: default
-title: "About"
+title: About
 ---
-# About
+# About page

+This page tells you a little bit about me.